THE PHAN Team

 Our lab name meaning:

-The PHAN Lab stands for Promoting Health fostering EQUITY in Addressing Nicotine.
+The PHAN Lab stands for Promoting Health & Addressing Nicotine.
 Our lab name incorporates Dr. Phan’s family name to pay homage to Vietnamese refugee immigrants and their lived experience, and celebrate her Vietnamese heritage.
 Dr. Phan is also the first person in her family to attend college.
 In 2021, about 5% of full-time faculty were Asian American women.1 We hope that our lab name contributes to Asian American representation and belonging in academic and research institutions.

 1. National Center for Education Statistics.
 (2023).
 Characteristics of Postsecondary Faculty.
 Condition of Education.
 U.S. Department of Education, Institute of Education Sciences.
 Retrieved August 30, 2023, from https://nces.ed.gov/programs/coe/indicator/csc.